chocolatey/boxstarter.org/input/learn/remotepackagewithartifacts.md

 ### Install the package on the target

 Now we are ready to enable IIS services and deploy the application.
-We will create a PSCredential object and invoke the install:
+We will create a PSCredential object and invoke the installation:

 ```powershell
 $Creds = Get-Credential administrator